Palletizing solution at Aegir brewery using the Pally software

 What are Cobots (collaborative robots)?

-Cobots are robots that are designed to to work alongside humans and collaborate with them while solving a task, they provide a cost-effective, safe and versatile way to do everything from quality inspections to palletizing while collaborating with humans.
+Cobots are robots that are designed to work alongside humans and collaborate with them while solving a task; they provide a cost-effective, safe, and versatile way to do everything from quality inspections to palletizing while collaborating with humans.
 In addition to all of these advantages, collaborative robots are simplifying the automation process more than ever before.
 Making advanced automation available for even for small and medium sized businesses.

 Rocketfarm employees looking at robot palletizing solution with Pally software